 Tax is often a complex topic to fully understand.
 It’s important to understand how a policy is taxed to make sure you pay any tax you’re liable for.
 Our very own, Alex Weir, is here to share his expertise on the matter.
 Just press play! 👇

-You’re right in that you would have paid tax on your company Health Insurance scheme.
+HMRC taxes Private Health Insurance and Group Health Insurance differently.
+You’re right in that you would have paid tax on your Group Health Insurance scheme.
 However, as a general rule of thumb, there’s no tax due on a personal policy.

 When a company pays for your Health Insurance, the business usually gets corporation tax relief on the premiums.
 However, HMRC considers it a taxable P11D benefit in kind.